edash22/southamlaw-landing/content/terms.md

 ## What are other important points about communication?

 In the Agreement, You agree to accept electronic communication from Southam Law LLC in the form of emails, texts, online portals, and/or shared cloud-based folders.
 Southam Law LLC’s email and cloud storage provider encrypts data for transmission and further requires two-factor authentication for login purposes.
 You are encouraged to use services that provide similar encryption.
 These steps help to ensure the privacy of communications between You and Southam Law LLC.
-You also agree to allow Southam Law LLC to sign you up for electronic distribution lists, such as MailChimp or a similar service.
+You also agree to allow Southam Law LLC to sign You up for electronic distribution lists, such as MailChimp or a similar service.

 ## What rights do You have?